wpsharks/comet-cache-kb/questions/2016/123-why-is-my-cache-directory-empty.md

 Comet Cache automatically clears the cache when these events take place because not doing so would likely yield unexpected results.
 For example, if you modified your navigation menu and Comet Cache didn't clear the entire cache, visitors would be served cache files that included the old menu.
 Or if you changed your WordPress theme and didn't clear the cache, the old cache files would include the markup for the old theme.
 And so on.

-If you find that none of the above scenarios are true and Comet Cache still has an empty cache directory, you should verify if [Comet Cache is working](https://cometcache.com/kb-article/how-do-i-know-if-comet-cache-is-working/).
+If you find that none of the above scenarios are true and Comet Cache still has an empty cache directory, you should [verify that Comet Cache is working](https://cometcache.com/kb-article/how-do-i-know-if-comet-cache-is-working/).